accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 An editing tool should have functions that enable all the information needed to create accessible content to be defined:
 - defining the alternative of an image or, on the contrary, declaring it decorative;
-- be able to define section titles;
+- be able to define section headings;
 - the ability to define form field labels.

-All accessibility criteria relating to the content technology in question are concerned.
+All accessibility criteria relating to the considered content technology are concerned.
 For example, for an HTML page, all the RAWeb level A and AA criteria must be met.
 For an application, all the criteria in this framework must be met.

 #### Accessible and operable by keyboard and any pointing device